MortenTabaka/Semantic-segmentation-of-LandCover.ai-dataset/README.md

 1. Open terminal in chosen directory.

-2. Clone repository: `git clone https://github.com/MortenTabaka/Improving-semantic-segmentation-accuracy-for-roads-class-in-LandCover.ai-dataset.git`
+2. Clone repository: `git clone https://github.com/MortenTabaka/Semantic-segmentation-of-LandCover.ai-dataset.git`

-3. Change current directory to repository's one with command: `cd Improving-semantic-segmentation-accuracy-for-roads-class-in-LandCover.ai-dataset/`
+3. Change current directory to repository's one with command: `cd Semantic-segmentation-of-LandCover.ai-dataset/`

-4. Download and preapare data by using **`make data`** command in repository dir.
+4. Download and preapare data by using **`make data`** command in repository directory.
 Dataset will be downloaded and preprocessed according to [these Python files](https://github.com/MortenTabaka/Improving-semantic-segmentation-accuracy-for-roads-class-in-LandCover.ai-dataset/tree/main/src/data).
 After preparing the data, it is possible to run notebooks.

 5. Run Jupyter with `jupyter-notebook`.